robertohuertasm/KoUIvisibilityBindings/README.md

 ##Getting started

-just add a reference to JQueryUI library in your project and you're ready to use this script.
+Just add a reference to JQueryUI library in your project and you're ready to use this script.

 For more details, see